simonzmx/RGC-semi-seg/README.md

 # RGC-semi-seg

-This is the repository for our work "Retinal Ganglion Cell Identification in 3D AO-OCT Volumes with Semi-supervised Learning".
+This is the repository for our work "Reducing Manual Labeling Requirements and Improved Retinal Ganglion Cell Identification in 3D AO-OCT Volumes Using Semi-supervised Learning".

-Code will be released upon the acceptance of the paper.
+We are cleaning up the code and will release it soon.